 This has been a perfect school for our child.
 We love the small intimate school.
 Currently the school has two campuses but the board and administration is working on building a new school This school is not for everyone and it has to be the right fit for your family and child.
 It is more grounded.
 No-technology especially K through 6th grades.
 This includes limited screens ie television computers cell phones etc. Although LAUSD choose this school as one of the test schools for the ipdad program the school is limiting it's use in teaching programs.
 We love that they teach Japanese and music art.
 The students create their own text books which by the end of the year are beautiful memory books.
 We love that the school grounds planting and outdoor activity are a big part of the program.
 We love the teachers who are certified in Waldorf project and creativity based education.
 We love that eye contact is part of the program.
 The administration are dedicated and energized to create the best school.
 The school has many dedicated parent volunteers.
 The Winter Faire and Spring Faire are amazing events.

 Ocean Charter School is a charter middle school in Los Angeles.
-The principal of Ocean Charter School is Stephanie Edwards, who can be contacted at firstname.lastname@example.org.
-355 children attend Ocean Charter School and are mostly Asian; White, non-Hispanic; and Multiracial.
-0% of the Ocean Charter School students have "limited English proficiency."
-20% of the 355 students here are paying reduced lunch prices.
+The principal of Ocean Charter School is Stephanie Edwards and can be contacted at firstname.lastname@example.org.
+355 students go to Ocean Charter School and identify primarily as Asian; White, non-Hispanic; and Multiracial.
+0% of the Ocean Charter School students are "limited in English proficiency."
+20% of the 355 students here get reduced lunch prices.
 The student to teacher ratio at Ocean Charter School is 16:1.
 Marina Del Rey Middle School is one of the nearest middle schools.

 - Ceramics sculpture

 - P.E. classes